Supernova production of axion-like particles coupling to electrons, reloaded: Emission of novel particles

 One subtlety in the above argument is that the field redefinition we have performed is straightforward only at the classical level.
 In a quantum theory, it is well known that axial symmetry is explicitly broken by the chiral anomaly, meaning that even for a constant ALP field, the field redefinition should introduce an additional term in the Lagrangian.
 This term arises from the non-invariance of the path integral measure and takes the form

 where $F^{\mu\nu}$ is the electromagnetic field tensor, with the spatial electric $\mathbf{E}$ and magnetic $\mathbf{B}$ fields.
 Thus, in passing from the pseudoscalar to the derivative representation, an ALP-photon coupling emerges.
 At first, this may seem puzzling, as it does not explicitly appear in the pseudoscalar version of the theory.
 However, this apparent paradox has a straightforward resolution: the original theory with a pseudoscalar interaction already contains an effective one-loop coupling to photons of precisely the same form (see Eqs.~(8b) and~(9a) in Ref.~\cite{Caputo:2021rux}) in the limit $m_a \to 0$, whereas the theory with a derivative interaction does not.
 Therefore, the effective ALP-photon coupling remains identical in both formulations.\\ The difference between the pseudoscalar and the derivative case in the one-loop ALP-photon coupling was noted in Ref.~\cite{Caputo:2021rux}, though the connection to the chiral anomaly was not explicitly established.
 The argument above clarifies that this difference has a fundamental origin.
 Since electrons do not couple to any other Nambu-Goldstone boson, we have now made it clear that the pseudoscalar and derivative interactions are truly equivalent to first order in $g_{ae}$, provided the anomalous ALP-photon coupling is kept in the transformation.
 Hereafter, we will assume that the theory with derivative coupling does not have a tree-level ALP-photon coupling, so that the term in Eq.~\eqref{eq:alp-photon-chiral} is canceled by an opposite term; this allows us to isolate the effects due to the electron term alone.
+With this choice, we are effectively defining the ``ALP coupling to electrons'' such that, at least in the ultra-violet range, for large energies, there is no surviving anomalous contribution to the ALP-photon contribution.
 There can still be additional one-loop ALP-photon couplings proportional to the ALP mass~\cite{Caputo:2021rux}, but as we will discuss in Sec.~\ref{sec:loops} these contributions do depend on the medium properties and turn out to be negligible.